-If you do not have enough leads in Group 1, then send to Group 2.
+If you do not have enough leads in Group 1, then send them to Group 2.
 This message will help push their scores up.

-Remember: only spend time sending messages to high quality people.
+Remember: only spend time sending messages to high-quality people.
 Never waste your time with the wrong people.

 Here’s how to structure that first LinkedIn message

-Begin by quickly scanning their LinkedIn profile and / or website for two or three minutes.
+Begin by quickly scanning their LinkedIn profile and/or website for two or three minutes.
 Look for anything about them or their industry that stands out that you can comment on.

-Use this information to customise a 3-4 sentence LinkedIn message: no sales pitch, no fishing for a meeting, no nonsense.
+Use this information to customise a 3-4 sentence LinkedIn message: no sales pitch, no fishing for a meeting, no-nonsense.
 Don’t soften your statements: make your statements bold and strong.

 This message is 0% about you.